 The guide includes some red flags to look out for:

-- Influencer is overly helpful.
+- The influencer is overly helpful.

-We can learn a number of lessons from Maggie’s experience.
+We can learn a number of lessons from Maggie’s experience

-by Kevin Davidson
+Contributed by Kevin Davidson